 Kiyro smacked himself on the face.
-“Because when someone yells run, you take off towards a direction where there is no trouble.
-You don’t want to waste your precious seconds and die because you’re wondering what’s going on.
+“Because when someone yells to run, you take off towards a direction where there is no trouble.
+You don’t want to waste your precious seconds and die because you’re wondering what’s happening.
 It’s your life.”

-“Ah I see.
-So I’m guessing a lot of people tend to go towards the direction of where the problem is because they’re curious.”
+“Ah, I see.
+So I’m guessing many people tend to go towards the direction of where the problem is because they’re curious.”